CPJKU/partitura/docs/introduction.rst

 (:func:`~partitura.load_score_midi`, :func:`~partitura.save_score_midi`)
 and performances (:func:`~partitura.load_performance_midi`,
 :func:`~partitura.save_performance_midi`). :func:`~partitura.load_score_midi`
-offers basic quantization for unquantized MIDIs but in general you should not expect a MIDI representation of a performance to be loaded correctly as a `Part` instance.
+offers simple quantization for unquantized MIDIs but in general you should not expect a MIDI representation of a performance to be loaded correctly as a `Part` instance.